U.S. Military Power

-As noted in the 2015 Index, however, the U.S. does not have the right force to meet a two–major regional contingency (MRC) requirement and is not ready to carry out its duties effectively.
-Consequently, the U.S. risks seeing its interests increasingly challenged and the world order it has led since World War II undone.
+As noted in the two preceding editions of the Index, however, the U.S. does not have the right force to meet a two–major regional contingency (two-MRC) requirement and is not ready to carry out its duties effectively.
+Consequently, as was seen during 2016, the U.S. risks seeing its interests increasingly challenged and the world order it has led since World War II undone.

 How to Think About Sizing Military Power

 Military power begins with the people and equipment used to conduct war: the weapons, tanks, ships, airplanes, and supporting tools such as communications systems that make it possible either for one group to impose its will on another or to prevent such an outcome from happening.